 - Applicants should possess a bachelor's degree from an accredited university.
-Those students who do not possess a bachelor's degree should have a minimum of 60 credit hours. - The following specific undergraduate coursework (or its equivalent) is part of the veterinary medical sciences requirements for admission: one year of general biology or zoology, with lab; one

-- year of inorganic chemistry (general or physical), with lab; one semester of organic chemistry, with lab; one semester of biochemistry (no lab is required for Biochemistry); one semester of physics, with lab; and one semester math (calculus, computer science, or statistics); one semester of English. - Standardized Examinations: Due to the impact on testing facilities, we are waiving Graduate Record Examination (GRE) requirements for the North American applicants for the fall 2021 and 2022 application cycles.
-If you would still like to include a test score with your application, we will accept scores from the new at-home versions of the GRE.
-Candidates may submit their MCAT alternatively.
-The University's GRE code is 7153; the MCAT code is 21303.
+Those students who do not possess a bachelor's degree should have a minimum of 60 credit hours. - The following specific undergraduate coursework (or its equivalent) is part of the veterinary medical sciences requirements for admission: one year of general biology or zoology, with lab; one year of inorganic chemistry (general or physical), with lab; one semester of organic chemistry, with lab; one semester of biochemistry (no lab is required for Biochemistry); one semester of physics, with lab; and one semester math (calculus, computer science, or statistics); one semester of genetics (no lab is required for Genetics), one semester of English.